unicode-org/message-format-wg/spec/formatting.md

 #### Option Resolution

-The result of resolving _option_ values is a mapping of string identifiers to values.
+The result of resolving _option_ values is an unordered mapping of string identifiers to values.

 For each _option_: